MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ### General trouble shooting for DNS server connectivity

-1. Create a virtual machine in the subnet selected for SCOM Managed Instance creation and sign in to the VM.
+1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
+Sign into the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

+2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell,execute the specific check called `Invoke-ValidateDnsIpAddress` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script, For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

+3. Open the Powershell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.

-2. To check the DNS resolution for the specified IP address, run the following command:
+4. To check the DNS resolution for the specified IP address, run the following command:

       ```powershell
       Resolve-DnsName -Name $ipAddress -IssueAction SilentlyContinue